imgproxy/imgproxy/docs/configuration.md

 ### Security

 imgproxy protects you from so-called image bombs.
-Here is how you can specify maximum image dimensions and resolution which you consider reasonable:
+Here is how you can specify maximum image resolution which you consider reasonable:

-* `IMGPROXY_MAX_SRC_DIMENSION`: the maximum dimensions of the source image, in pixels, for both width and height.
-Images with larger actual size will be rejected.
-Default: `8192`;
 * `IMGPROXY_MAX_SRC_RESOLUTION`: the maximum resolution of the source image, in megapixels.
 Images with larger actual size will be rejected.
 Default: `16.8`;

 You can also specify a secret to enable authorization with the HTTP `Authorization` header for use in production environments: